Hub-of-all-Things/doc/source/index.md

 ```
 > RECORDID must be replaced with the ID of the record you have just created with a `POST` to  `/data/record`

-### Creating a New Data Record and Filling its Data Structures
+### Creating a New Record and Filling its Data Structures

 If data structure Values are known before a new Record needs to be created, it tends to be useful to create a new `Record` and fill its data structures with `Values` in one go.
 To do this, the API request body should contain a new Record `name` and a list of `values` and it should be posted to `/data/record/values` endpoint.
 The new Record ID and times when it was created as well as updated will be recorded automatically and included in the response.
+Note that you can create a list of new Records by simply defining a list of them in the API request body.

 <aside class="info">
 Because multiple Data Fields can have the same name but different IDs, ID is mandatory to disambiguate where exactly data should be inserted.